great-expectations/great_expectations/docs/guides/connecting_to_your_data/advanced/database_credentials.md

+---
+title: Credential storage and usage options
+---

 ## Adding Credentials

 ### 1. Adding a Connection String

 Credentials can be added to a Datasource using a connection string, which is equivalent to the URL that is used by SqlAlchemy to create an [`Engine`](https://docs.sqlalchemy.org/en/14/core/engines.html#database-urls).
 If you are developing interactively in a Notebook, this is the quickest way to get your configuration up and running, but you run the risk of exposing your credentials.

 A Datasource with the following configuration:
  1. connection to postgresql database
  2. username : `postgres`
  3. password : ``
  4. server: `localhost`
  5. database: `test_ci`

 would look like this:

 ```yaml
     name: my_postgres_datasource